arin-champati/429-image-colorization/README.md

 Arin Champati, Brendan Houle, Byron Zhang

 Description:
 We attempted to colorize grayscale images from the CIFAR-10 dataset without the naive approach of regression.
-We instead classified pixels within a quantized color space, preferring colors that are more rare in the dataset's color distribution.
+Instead, we classified pixels within a quantized color space, preferring colors that are more rare in the dataset's color distribution.

 We accomplished this task with a small dataset and very little computational resources due to our optimization of the quantization method and utilizing transfer learning from ImageNet.